Bolognese Sauce

 Instructions

-- 1Add the pancetta to a large stockpot and cook over medium-high heat, stirring occasionally, until lightly crispy.
-There should be about 1 to 2 tablespoons of grease that has rendered in the stockpot, but if not, add in a drizzle of olive oil to supplement.
+- 1Add the pancetta to a large stockpot and cook over medium-high heat, stirring occasionally, until lightly crispy, about 5–7 minutes.
+Render out the fat until you have 1–2 tablespoons of grease in the pot; if needed, add a drizzle of olive oil to supplement.

-- 2Add the onion, carrot and celery to the stockpot and stir to combine.
-Sauté for about 7 to 8 minutes, stirring occasionally, until the veggies are softened.
-Add the garlic, anchovy filets and crushed red pepper flakes and stir to combine.
-Sauté for 2 more minutes, stirring occasionally, until fragrant.
+- 2Add the onion, carrot, and celery to the stockpot and stir to combine.
+Sauté over medium-high heat for 7–8 minutes, stirring occasionally, until the vegetables are softened.
+Add the garlic, anchovies, and red pepper flakes, stir to combine, and cook for 2 more minutes until fragrant.

-- 4Add the wine and use the wooden spoon to thoroughly scrape up any browned bits that are stuck to the bottom or sides of the pan.
+- 4Pour in the red wine and use the wooden spoon to scrape up any browned bits stuck to the bottom and sides of the pot.

 Nutrition — Per Serving